yoksel/harvester/README.md

 Can be useful for old large sites with vague structure.
 You can found something unexpected.

-Config examle: <a href="https://github.com/yoksel/harvester/blob/master/tasks/urls.example.js">tasks/urls.example.js</a>
+Config example: <a href="https://github.com/yoksel/harvester/blob/master/tasks/urls.example.js">tasks/urls.example.js</a>

 ### Screenshots

 Tool can make screenshots of given pages with given dimensions and device emulation.
 You can run task twice to compare result with previous.

-Config examle: <a href="https://github.com/yoksel/harvester/blob/master/tasks/screens.example.js">tasks/screens.example.js</a>
+Config example: <a href="https://github.com/yoksel/harvester/blob/master/tasks/screens.example.js">tasks/screens.example.js</a>

 ### Snippets

 Useful if you need download all your demos from external service.

-Config examle: <a href="https://github.com/yoksel/harvester/blob/master/tasks/snippets.example.js">tasks/snippets.example.js</a>
+Config example: <a href="https://github.com/yoksel/harvester/blob/master/tasks/snippets.example.js">tasks/snippets.example.js</a>

 ## Usage